AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 5-Vector Fields Gradient and Divergence.md

 The divergence $\nabla \cdot w(x,y)$ of a vector field $w(x,y)$ denotes the local outflow rate at position $(x,y)$ per unit area

+>[!Important]
+>Here, we are talking about an outflow rate.
+If we are looking for an inflow rate, we need to include a negative-sign before our answer

 The gradient introduced in [[#5.2 Gradient and Potential|Paragraph 5.2]] is a differentiation operator that takes a scalar field $f(x,y)$ as an argument and returns the vector field $\nabla f(x,y)$.
 The divergence introduced here is also a differential operator, but this one takes a vector field $v(x,y)$ as an argument, and returns the scalar field $\nabla \cdot v(x,y)$.

 >[!Question]